9ci/docker/nine/mysql9ci/README.md

 The default location of database files on Linux is /var/lib/mysql.
-The mysql-compose.yml file creating the container from this image maps /var/lib/mysql on the container to the same directory on the host.
-If your host has mysql running, this will be a disaster.
+The mysql-compose.yml file creating the container from this image maps /var/lib/mysql on the container to the same directory on the host. __If your host has mysql running, this will be a disaster!__

 What you can do:

 1. Disable your mysql server on your host. (preferred)
-2. Comment out the volume sharing on the yml file.
+2. Comment out the volume sharing on the yml file and suffer the speed degradation.

 If you do map the docker container to /var/lib/mysql on your host, then all the databases you created on your host mysql server will be available on your docker image.